elementor/elementor-developers-docs/src/cli/library-disconnect.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Advanced" />

-Disconnect a site from Elementor library using the command line, by simply providing the WordPress user.
+Disconnect a site from the Elementor library using the command line, by simply providing the WordPress user.

 ## Command